 In Costa Rica's tariff system, in general, the General and the Social Character rates are monomic rates, only energy consumption is paid.
 However, if the customer, in the last year, exceeds the consumption of 3000 kWh in six months, the meter is changed and the tariff becomes binomial, that is, it is paid for consumption and power.
 What requirements must be met to return to the monomic tariff?
 If the energy consumption of the 3000 kWh is lowered, during a period established by the distribution company, energy charge is no longer paid?

-It is not necessary to go back to the monomic rate since in fact the Tariff behaves as such if the client does not exceed the 3000 kWh, in which case he only pays the energy amount, but if in a month that limit is exceeded, it automatically he takes over the position of Power (Demand).
+It is not necessary to go back to the monomic rate because in reality the Rate behaves as such if the customer does not exceed 3000 kWh, in which case he only pays the amount of energy, but if that limit is exceeded in a month, it automatically He takes charge of Power (Demand).

-When one is a producer-consumer, the volume of energy that establishes whether power is charged or not, will be determined by the total extracted from the distribution network, this is what was previously deposited plus the sale of energy by the distribution company.
-Only the energy that is produced and consumed directly in the facilities of the producer-consumer is not counted for the limit of the 3000 kWh.
+When you are a producer-consumer, the volume of energy that establishes whether power is charged or not, will be determined by the total extracted from the distribution network, this is what was previously deposited plus the sale of energy from the distribution company.
+Only the energy that is produced and consumed directly in the producer-consumer facilities is not counted for the limit of the 3000 kWh.

 21. If the distributed generation system is not interconnected to the distribution network, will it be subject to this regulation?